 What do executives say is their biggest risk management challenge?
 According to a new report from the Risk and Insurance Management Society (RIMS) and Marsh & McLennan, it all boils down to risk integration.

-Survey results in the 2019 Excellence in Risk Management Report show that C-suite executives identified “integration with strategic planning” as the biggest performance gap in their organization’s risk management function.
+Survey results from the Excellence in Risk Management Report show that C-suite executives identified “integration with strategic planning” as the biggest performance gap in their organization’s risk management function.

 “This should concern those who believe risk departments should be strategic partners to the overall business,” the authors of the report point out.
 “Strategic thinking about risks cannot take place in a vacuum.”

 The report reveals a number of ways that businesses are failing to use data to support strategic, integrated risk management:

 If these are some of the obstacles to informed, risk-based decision-making, then what should strategic risk management look like?